Bohemian F.C.: History

 The club then went on to win two league titles, two FAI Cups and two league cups in the 1970s, more trophies than any other club that decade.
 In 1970 the club entered European competition for the first time where it was beaten in the first qualifying round of the European Cup Winners' Cup (see below).
 The club went through another trophy-less spell after its 1979 league cup victory, which was not broken until the club won its fifth FAI Cup in 1992.

 It was not until 2001 that it regained the league title, also winning the FAI Cup that season to complete its second double.
 After adding another league title in 2003, Bohemians triumphed once again in 2008, under Pat Fenlon, winning the double of both the league for the tenth time with four league games still to play, and the FAI cup in a penalty shoot-out.

 In September 2009, Bohemians claimed the League Cup for the third time in the club's history with a 3–1 win over Waterford United in the final.

 On 6 November 2009, Bohemians retained the title after a 1–1 draw against Bray Wanderers.
 They were already assured of the league title before the final round of matches as they held a three-point lead and 16-goal difference advantage over their nearest rivals Shamrock Rovers.
 Captain Owen Heary collected the Premier Division trophy for the club's first back-to-back league win.
-Bohs narrowly missed out on a hat trick of league titles on goal difference in 2010 in a season which also seen them suffer European disappointment at the hands of Welsh club TNS.
+Bohs narrowly missed out on a hat trick of league titles on goal difference in 2010 in a season which also saw them suffer European disappointment at the hands of Welsh club TNS.

 Stadiums

-Bohemians' first permanent home ground was on the Polo Ground in Phoenix Park.
-Goal posts and other equipment were kept at Gate Lodge on North Circular Road (Dublin).
+Bohemians' first home ground was the Polo Grounds in the Phoenix Park.
+Goal posts and other equipment were kept at the park's gate lodge on North Circular Road which also doubled as a dressing room.
 They remained there until the 1893–94 season when they obtained a private ground on Jones Road now known as Croke Park, the headquarters of the Gaelic Athletic Association.
 The space then took in the ground previously occupied by the Old Belvedere playing pitches and now occupied by the Cusack Stand.
 For the first time it was possible for the club to build up some sort of finances, since a charge for admission was made at all important home matches.